 Other Assets include a variety of assets that are of indirect benefit to the communities they serve.
-These assets include office equipment, furniture and
+These assets include office equipment, furniture and fittings, bins and containers, emergency equipment, motor vehicles, plant and equipment.

 Other assets are stated at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation shall be charged against such assets over their expected useful lives.
 Other assets are not revalued.